nyiyui/hato/README-en.md

 In addition, a train control interface similar to those found in an transit control centre enhances the immersiveness of your model train simulation.
 HATO is an open source project available on [GitHub](https://nyiyui/hato).
 This project has been selected as an [Mitou Junior](https://jr.mitou.org/english/) project in 2023 and is currently under development.

-## What is N gauge?
+## What is N-gauge?
 It is the best-selling model railroad series in Japan.
-The track width of N gauge is 9 mm (9 = Nine = N gauge), and the scale is 1/150 (for most Japanese models).
+The track width of N-gauge is 9 mm (9 = Nine = N-gauge), and the scale is 1/150 (for most Japanese models).

 ![N-Gage Tracks and Cars](/assets/9mm_en.png)